palmdrop/hypervivid/README.md

 ![Hypervivid - main page](/.github/images/main-page.png)

-Experimental new webspace.
+Experimental new personal website.
 Replacement of my [old site](https://github.com/palmdrop/webspace/edit/main/README.md), which is retired but can still be found [here](https://webspace.pages.dev/).

 The purpose of this site is, among other things, to
 * learn new technologies